 - Clean record: no tickets or crashes

-- Credit score in a good range
+- Credit score in the good range

 Coverage Definitions